DV

 Strategy & risk

-IXUS tracks MSCI ACWI ex USA IMI Index with an index approach, while VEA tracks FTSE Developed All Cap ex US Index using an international strategy.
+IXUS tracks MSCI ACWI ex USA IMI Index with an index approach, while VEA tracks FTSE Developed All Cap ex US Index with an international approach.
 Beta is 0.93 for IXUS and 0.97 for VEA, indicating IXUS is less volatile relative to the market.

 IXUS beta0.93